Amity University | B.Sc Admissions 2025

 Unit VII: Statement of Changes in Financial Position |

-We have given below a few questions of different types from the CUET Accountancy previous year question papers along with their solutions.
-These questions will have you gain confidence about your preparation, know the difficulty level and enhance your preparation.
+We have given below a few questions of different types from the CUET Accountancy previous year question papers, along with their solutions.
+These questions will help you gain confidence about your preparation, know the difficulty level and enhance your preparation.

 Subscriptions for the year 2019-20 will be: